CogentRoleplayCommunity/FogentRoleplay/src/Magic/Fellcraft/Plasmacraft/Plasmacraft.md

 - Create solar flare-like attacks.
 - Emulate properties of solar energy.

 Plasmacraft is the domain of true masters of Fellcraft.
-Plasmacraft is said to emulate the properties of the Sun, though it exhibits none of the Holy properties of Radiance Miracles.
+Plasmacraft is said to emulate the properties of the Sun, though it exhibits none of the Holy properties of Radiance Brightcraft.

 #### Fellcraft Combination: Plasmacraft